sohamd58/VoidPro/README.md

 ## Development Status

 This engine currently handles files up to ~100MB efficiently.
-For very large files (>1GB), see `OPTIMIZATION_ROADMAP.md` for planned improvements to handle files up to 300GB.

-## License

-[MIT License]
+Future developements and optimizations are planned to make the engine capable of handling files of upto 300GB.